ScienceParkStudyGroup/microbiome-lesson/README.md

 To cite this lesson, please consult with [CITATION](CITATION)

 ## Credits
-This lesson is heavily based on teaching materials from the [Harvard Chan Bioinformatics Core (HBC) in-depth NGS data analysis course](https://hbctraining.github.io/In-depth-NGS-Data-Analysis-Course/).
 Materials have been adapted and some exercises created to comply with the [Carpentries Foundation teaching requirements](https://carpentries.github.io/instructor-training/).

 ## Contributing